nikunjsingh93/ondevice-studio/README.md

   On-device Android app for generating and previewing web apps (HTML/CSS/JS) with local AI workflows.
 </p>

-## Features
+## App Features

-- Jetpack Compose Android UI
+- Build simple web apps from prompts directly on Android
-- Built-in WebView live preview
+- Live preview your generated app instantly
-- Local project workspace in app-private storage
-- File import/export (including ZIP export)
-- On-device model integration via LiteRT-LM (`.litertlm`)
-- Demo mode for testing without loading a model
+- Edit and iterate with chat-style prompts
+- Import model files and run generation on-device
+- Import project files and export your work as ZIP
-- Safe in-app file writing for generated project files
+- Keep your generated files inside app-local storage by default

-## Tech Stack

-- Kotlin
-- Jetpack Compose (Material 3)
-- Android WebView
-- LiteRT-LM Android runtime
-- ML Kit (OCR / labeling helpers)

-## Requirements

-- Android Studio (recent stable)
-- JDK 17+
-- Android device (recommended) or emulator
-- Android SDK matching project config

-## Getting Started
+## Installing

-1. Clone the repository.
+1. Download or clone this repository.
-2. Open the project in Android Studio.
+2. Open it in Android Studio.
 3. Let Gradle sync complete.
+4. Connect an Android phone (recommended) or start an emulator.
-4. Run the `app` configuration on a device.
+5. Run the `app` configuration.

+## Using the App

+1. Open OnDevice Studio on your device.
+2. Import a compatible `.litertlm` model from the menu.
+3. Enter a prompt (example: `Build a calculator app with a clean UI`).
+4. Generate and review the live preview.
+5. Refine with follow-up prompts.
+6. Export files when you are ready.

 ## Model Setup (Gemma / LiteRT-LM)